- Craft Glue/ White Craft Glue

 Be it children’s stationery supplies for school, a simple hardware repair kit for homeowners, or even the basic equipment required by workers such as carpenters, cobblers, plumbers and the likes, glue has numerous uses in our everyday life.

-This underrated adhesive deserves a moment or two in the limelight, which is why we have collected here some interesting facts and lots of other useful information about glue including the various types that are available in the market and where they are used.
+This underrated adhesive deserves a moment or two in the limelight, which is why we have collected here some interesting facts and other useful information about glue, including the various types that are available in the market and where they are used.

-Glue didn’t just come about out of the blue – it has a rather long and illustrative history that dates as far back as 70,000 BC!
-The earliest known evidence of glue can be traced to the cavemen in South Africa who used to make a gluey mixture from tree sap in order to protect their cave paintings.
+Glue didn’t just come about out of the blue – it has a rather long and illustrious history that dates as far back as 70,000 BCE.
+The earliest known evidence of glue can be traced back to cave dwellers in South Africa — the Middle Stone Age site of Sibudu Cave, situated about 25 miles north of Durban, KwaZulu-Nata — where gum arabic/tree sap, from acacia trees, was used to make hunting tools.

 Thousands of years later, in about 2000 BC, Egyptians produced a similar sticky concoction from the extracts of animal bones.
 It wasn’t until 1700 that the first glue-manufacturing company opened in Holland.